The Science Behind Acupuncture for Depression

 Your light box should emit as little UV light at possible.
 Look for a light box that emits white light, as the research indicates this is safer for your eyes.
 The light box is typically placed within 2 feet of you so look for a size/shape/style that fits your needs.
 If you are thinking about getting a light box, discuss it with your doctor to see if they have any recommendations.

 Exercise has too many benefits to mention in this short space, but it is a very important piece in the treatment of mild to moderate depression.
 Any type of exercise will do - the key is to keep moving.
-If you don’t belong to a gym, hit the mall.
+If you can’t make it to the gym, rush to the mall.
 It’s heated, plenty of space to walk, lots to look at and stairs to climb.
 Make the best of what’s available.

 Care Consideration: Just a reminder that the above information is not a substitute for medical care and is not a substitute for medical advice or recommendations from a healthcare provider.
 This information is not intended to treat, mitigate or cure any disease.
 That said, we encourage you to connect with an Acupuncturist in your community to learn more about this and other Traditional Chinese Medicine options.
 If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us on hello@mydaolabs.com